Jacqueline Froom

-Jacqueline Mary Froom (14 January 1929 – 24 February 2018) (known as Jackie Froom and also published as Jackie Hinden) was a British poet, lyricist, and teacher.
+Jacqueline Mary Froom (14 January 1929 – 24 February 2018), (also known as Jackie Froom and published as Jackie Hinden), was a British poet, lyricist, and teacher.
 She was the co-creator and organizer of the Summer Music summer school in Bexhill-on-Sea, East Sussex.

 Biography

 Jacqueline Froom was born in Croydon in 1929, the only child of Sidney and Kathleen Froom.
 Her father was a civil servant at the Admiralty.
-She attended Whyteleafe School for Girls and had planned to go to university.
-In the late 1940s, returning servicemen took most of the university places and she did not secure a place.
+She attended Whyteleafe School for Girls and had planned to attend university.
+In the late 1940s, returning servicemen took most of the university places, and she did not secure a place.

 Froom attended the Central School of Speech and Drama before taking up a secretarial post with the Radio Times.
-She then continued in publishing, spending some years with Brockhampton Press and ultimately as assistant to the Music Editor at Oxford University Press.
-While there she met several composers including Alun Hoddinott, Kenneth Leighton and Graham Treacher, and began writing texts and translations for them.
+She then continued in publishing, spending several years with Brockhampton Press and ultimately serving as an assistant to the Music Editor at Oxford University Press.
+While there, she met several composers, including Alun Hoddinott, Kenneth Leighton and Graham Treacher, and began writing texts and translations for them.

-Froom met Jonathan Hinden, a member of the music staff at Glyndebourne, when he was the accompanist for her singing class and they married in 1968.
-In the same year she started the annual Summer Music Summer School with her friend Murray Gordon, which continued until 2005.
+Froom met Jonathan Hinden, a member of the music staff at Glyndebourne, when he was the accompanist for her singing class, and they married in 1968.
+In the same year, she started the annual Summer Music Summer School with her friend Murray Gordon, which continued until 2005.

 Froom became an enthusiastic Bridge player, obtained an Area Community Service Employment and Training Council qualification and taught Bridge and Creative Writing for the local Adult Education in Brighton.
 She played for one of the Sussex County teams.

-Froom received an Master of Arts from the University of Sussex in creative writing.
+Froom received a Master of Arts in Creative Writing from the University of Sussex.
 At 63, she was their oldest student.

 In her later years, Froom concentrated on poetry.
 She won several competitions, notably second place in the 2008 Keats-Shelley Prize for Poetry, and published a volume of her poems.

 Summer Music Summer School

-In the late 1960s, Froom had attended various music courses with her friend Murray Gordon, and they started running residential weekends.
-In 1968, they started the Summer Music summer school for singers and string players in Bexhill-on-Sea in 1968.
+In the late 1960s, Froom attended various music courses with her friend Murray Gordon, and they started running residential weekends.
+In 1968, they started the Summer Music summer school for singers and string players in Bexhill-on-Sea.

-The summer school grew into a major annual event with, at its peak in the late 1980s, some 300 students.
+The summer school grew into a major annual event reaching its peak in the late 1980s, with approximately 300 students.
 There were also courses for accompanists, guitarists and children.
 It was notable for the family feeling it retained to the end, and there was great loyalty among the students and the tutors.
 Several regulars met their life partners there and returned with their children.
-The Summer School re-located to Herstmonceux, Bushey and Wellington College, ending at Ardingly College.
+The Summer School relocated to Herstmonceux, Bushey and Wellington College, ending at Ardingly College.
 When Murray Gordon retired in the early 1990s, Froom continued with Jonathan Hinden taking over the programming and business sides.